yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 # The New New School Revolution

-This is not one of those "look at how we've grown!" posts, I swear.
+This is not one of those "look at how we've grown!" posts.
 Instead this is one of those "how did we get here?" kinds of posts, which I swear is totally different!
 To do that, I'll talk a bit about the definition of the term NSR, as well as some of its associated history and impact.

 ### A Definition No One Will Argue With
 As of Wednesday, May 4th 2022 you can read the "complete" definition of all the elements of an NSR-style game [here](https://boneboxchant.wordpress.com/2022/05/04/revisiting-the-nsr/) on **Pandatheist's** blog.
 This is wonderful on the one hand, as now I can point to this post and say, "here's a definition for design purposes!
 Now go make stuff."